nicolaasnel/UnmineableScripts/README.md

 # UnminableAlternatingStart
-A simple windows batch script to start mining a different coin every day
+A simple windows batch script to start mining a different coin every day (using a graphics card)

 This was intended to be used via scheduled tasks to startup a different payout method daily as a fun project.